Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec:relate}, we discuss some related work.
-In Section \ref{sec:model}, we describe the system model and the formulation of the optimal sampling and remote estimation problem.
-In Section \ref{sec:solution}, we present the optimal sampling and estimation solution to this problem and compare it with some other sampling policies.
+In Section \ref{sec:model}, we describe the system model and the formulation of the optimal sampling problem.
+In Section \ref{sec:solution}, {we present the solution to this problem} and compare it with some other sampling policies.
 In Section \ref{sec_proof}, we describe the proof of this optimal solution.
 Some simulation results are provided in Section \ref{sec:simulation}.